-Both upstream and downstream SSOs are characterized by a constant flow depth during an overflow.
+Both upstream and downstream SSOs are characterized by a constant flow depth controlled by the overflow elevation.
 However, the additional flow escaping the system during a downstream SSO is detected by the flow monitor as an increase in velocity during the overflow event, as shown in Figure 6.

-SSO D Flow Depth (in) Flow Velocity (ft/s)
+70 65 SSO 60 55 50 Surcharge 45 40 35 30 25 Backwater Flow Depth (in) 20 15 10 Uniform Flow Flow Velocity (ft/s)

-FIGURE 6: Scattergraph of a Downstream SSO
+FIGURE 6: Scattergraph of an SSO from a Downstream Manhole

-Based on the scattergraph, the operational capacity of this sewer is about 10.5 MGD - only 38% of the expected capacity under uniform flow conditions.
-Surcharge conditions are observed up to a flow depth of nearly 65 inches when an SSO occurs downstream from the flow monitor.
+Based on the scattergraph, the operational capacity of this sewer is about 10.5 MGD - only 59% of the expected capacity under uniform flow conditions.
+Surcharge conditions are observed up to a flow depth of approximately 65 inches, resulting in an SSO downstream from the flow monitor.
 The maximum overflow rate is determined using iso-Q lines and is approximately 2.8 MGD (13.3 MGD - 10.5 MGD).